twy16b/FAT32/README.md

 ## ls DIRNAME

-Prints out all entries within DIRNAME found in the current directory.
+Prints out all entries within the subdirectory DIRNAME.

 If no DIRNAME is given, it prints out all the entries in the current directory.